Prestel: Telex Link

-Prestel Mailbox was extended in 1984 to give access to the Telex service via "Telex Link".
-On *8#, the Telex Link entry page, a message could be composed, the destination country chosen, and the telex number entered before sending the telex like a standard message.
+Prestel Mailbox was extended in September 1984 to give access to the UK Telex service via "Telex Link".
+On *8#, the Telex Link entry page, a message could be composed and the telex number entered before sending the telex like a standard message.
 Telex Link added the necessary telex codes and tried to send the message several times before confirming receipt (or failure) via Mailbox.

+In September 1985, the service was enhanced to enable telexes to be sent to and received from anywhere in the world.
 A telex could be sent to a Mailbox user from any telex terminal by using 295141 TXLINK G, the Telex Link number, as the telex address, and entering "MBX", followed by the Prestel user's Mailbox number, as the first line of the telex.
 An incoming telex appeared to the Prestel recipient as an ordinary Mailbox message, with the telex number of the sender added at the top of the screen.

 Sending a telex cost 50p for UK destinations, £1.00 for Europe, £2.00 for North America, £3.00 for elsewhere in the world, and £5.00 for sending to ships (via INMARSAT).
 There was no charge for receiving one.

 Telex Link was upgraded in 1987, with connections to more telex lines and faster delivery times, and its address changed to 934999 TXLINK G.